olaoyesalem/ecoPowerHub/README.md

 - **Financial Inclusion:** Allows farmers and market participants to participate in sustainable investments.

-- **Real-time Profit Distribution:** Investors receive immediate profits corresponding to the services provided by the company in which they have invested.
+- **Real-time Profit Distribution:** Investors receive immediate profits corresponding to the services provided by the company in which they have invested i.e based of their shares in the company.

 ## Connectivity with Tracks: